2TallTyler/hometown_subsidies/README.md

-# hq_subsidies
+# HQ Subsidies
-An OpenTTD GameScript which creates subsidies to your headquarter town.
+An OpenTTD GameScript which creates passenger subsidies to your headquarters town.
+Designed to be used with the Reduced Passenger Payment NewGRF.